aelbagory2023/web-client-pocket/README.md

 #### Conventions

 The `/containers` folder contains a `layouts` folder.
 The components in this folder are meant to be wrappers, that every page should leverage.
 They provide a space to provide site wide functionality.
-By default the have the following:
+By default they have the following:

 - Ability to set title (optional - defaults to `Pocket`)
 - Nav